YuxinFu-NLP/MAAM-ChLGBT/README.md

 > **Important:** We do **not** release the original raw social-media texts of ChLGBT because they may contain sensitive personal expression, harmful language, and content that could be linked back to individual users.
 The non-identifying ChLGBT dataset will be made public after the paper is formally accepted (by early September 2026); at this stage, this repository only provides project information and dataset documentation.

+# 📖 Two Ways to Read This Repository

+> **🧭 [Read the Philosophy & MAAM's WORLD](./README（MAAM%27s%20WORLD）.md)** — Why this method exists, the personal story, the five universal principles, and how to extend it to any language, task, or model.
+>
+> **⚙️ [Read the Technical Paper & Experiments](#)** — The EMNLP 2026 Findings paper, ChLGBT dataset and experimental results.

+---

+**Start here if you want the full story.** 👇

 ## Paper (Preprint)

 Our paper **"MAAM: Anchor-Preserving Compression and Contextual Calibration for Chinese Discriminatory Language Detection"** is now available as a preprint: